machineghost/docs/docs/dual-booting.md

 ---
 title: Dual Booting
-description: Learn how to dual boot Pop!\_OS alongside another OS
+description: Learn how to install Pop!\_OS alongside another OS
 ---

 To dual boot Pop!\_OS alongside another OS, use the "Customize Partitions…" option when selecting a drive.